codacy/pulse-user-docs/docs/examples.md

-# Examples
+# Integration examples

 Some examples that we used to quickly populate our dashboard with historical data.

-## Using the CLI to push historic changes and deployments
+## Pushing historic changes and deployments

 In this example we used the CLI to push past changes and deployments from a git repository into Pulse.
 Deployments are identified using semantic version git tags.
 Changes are the commits included in those deployments.